RayzCoco/mhw-site/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)

+This home webpage is based on https://www.biggreenegg.co.uk/

 ## Steps to run